 The City of Redmond is committed to address climate change locally, regionally and nationally by taking action to lessen greenhouse gas emissions.
-Policies in Redmond’s Comprehensive Plan, climate change planning and carbon footprint reduction strategies outlined in the City’s Climate Action Implementation Plan (See Resolution Number 1413) and Resolution 1476 supporting the Paris Climate Agreement collectively provide a strategic framework to effect change in both our City operations and community’s carbon footprint.
+In September 2014, Council adopted the City’s Climate Action Implementation Plan (See Resolution Number 1413) and Resolution 1476 supporting the Paris Climate Agreement collectively provide a strategic framework to effect change in both our City operations and community’s carbon footprint.

 The City of Redmond tracks its operational carbon footprint by the following sectors: buildings and facilities (includes parks), street lights and traffic signals, water delivery and wastewater facilities, vehicle fleet, and employee commute.
 Data is gathered from various sources, including, but not limited to: Puget Sound Energy for electricity and natural gas consumption; Cascade Water Alliance and Redmond’s water utility for water consumption; Waste Management for composting, recycling, and trash production; Washington State Department of Transportation for commute trip reduction data; and various City departments for additional information.